abiel-lozano/Study-Bot/Documentation/Creation Tools.md

 # Tools Folder

 This folder contains tools that can assist in the customization of **Study-Bot**.
-These scripts are not required to run **Study-Bot**, but can be used adding topics, and testing new features.
+These scripts are not required to run **Study-Bot**, but can be used for adding new topics, and testing new features.

 ### `ArUcoCreate.py` and `ArUcoReader.py`